dan-leo/masters/thesis/v8/3_design.md

 ### Power Saving Mechanisms

-This section shows a brief investigation into the power saving mechanisms of NB-IoT.
+This section shows a brief investigation into the power saving mechanisms of NB-IoT as mentioned in \S\ref{power-saving-mechanisms}.

 With a paging time window interval of 2.54s and 4 hyper-frames making up 40.96s, the following output is obtained.